 - Tip: If you're going to use cream cheese, the blocks are too difficult for kids to spread well.
 Use the kind in a tub.

-Ritz crackers hold up pretty well for a long period of time.
+Try to serve these fairly immediately.
+Ritz crackers hold up pretty well for a long period of time but they will get soggy if you serve them the following day.
 I saw some round flax crackers at VONS that might be a healthier alternative.
-I’d love more healthy Halloween snack ideas.
-We have one more snack day before Halloween!
+I’d love more healthy Halloween snack ideas so please share any that are your favorites.

-See also Spider Oreos, a great kids recipe aside from these Halloween Spider Cracker Snacks that your little ones can assemble.
+See also Spider Oreos and Spider donut pops, two other a great kids recipes that your little ones can assemble themselves.